U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Synthetic natural gas (SNG): (Also referred to as substitute natural gas) A manufactured product, chemically similar in most respects to natural gas, resulting from the conversion or reforming of hydrocarbons that may easily be substituted for or interchanged with pipeline-quality natural gas.

-Total Storage Field Capacity: The maximum volume of natural gas (including both base and working gas) that can be stored in an underground storage facility in accordance with its design specifications, the physical characteristics of the reservoir, installed compression equipment, and operating procedures particular to the site.
+Total Natural Gas Storage Field Capacity (Design Capacity): The maximum quantity of natural gas (including both base gas and working gas) that can be stored in a natural gas underground storage facility in accordance with its design specifications, the physical characteristics of the reservoir, installed compression equipment, and operating procedures particular to the site.
+Reported storage field capacity data are reported in thousand cubic feet at standard temperature and pressure.

 Unaccounted for (natural gas): Represents differences between the sum of the components of natural gas supply and the sum of components of natural gas disposition.
 These differences maybe due to quantities lost or to the effects of data reporting problems.
 Reporting problems include differences due to the net result of conversions of flow data metered at varying temperatures and pressure bases and converted to a standard temperature and pressure base; the effect of variations in company accounting and billing practices; differences between billing cycle and calendar-period time frames; and imbalances resulting from the merger of data reporting systems that vary in scope, format, definitions, and type of respondents.

-Underground gas storage: The use of sub-surface facilities for storing gas that has been transferred from its original location.
-The facilities are usually hollowed-out salt domes, geological reservoirs (depleted oil or gas fields) or water-bearing sands topped by an impermeable cap rock (aquifer).
+Underground natural gas storage: The use of sub-surface facilities for storing natural gas for use at a later time.
+The facilities are usually hollowed-out salt domes, geological reservoirs (depleted oil or gas fields) or water-bearing sands (called aquifers) topped by an impermeable cap rock.

 Unit value, wellhead: The wellhead sales price, including charges for natural gas plant liquids subsequently removed from the gas; gathering and compression charges; and state production, severance, and/or similar charges.